More states are easing coronavirus restrictions this week, unnerving experts and some local officials

 "We can't let one weekend reverse a month of work that you have invested in," he said.

-In Colorado, Gov. Jared Polis announced he is letting stay-at-home orders expire this week -- but urged residents to stay home "as much as possible."
+In Colorado, Gov. Jared Polis announced he is letting stay-at-home orders expire Sunday but urged residents to stay home "as much as possible."

+Polis said while he is worried about a second spike later this year, his administration is targeting a policy of 60% to 65% "social distancing from the way people used to live," he told CNN.

+On Monday, April 27, retail businesses can open for curbside delivery, real estate home showings can resume, and elective surgeries are allowed if facilities are following protocols, according to an order Polis signed Sunday.

+On May 4, offices can reopen at 50% staffing capacity if best practices are being implemented, although businesses are still encouraged to continue to allow employees to telecommute when possible.

+Asked if he's worried his state's plan could cost lives, Polis said, "What matters a lot more than the date that the stay-at-home order ends is what we do going forward."

-But in the state's biggest city, nothing will change, Denver Mayor Michael Hancock said.
+In the state's biggest city, nothing will change Sunday, Denver Mayor Michael Hancock said.

 "Stay in place and know that none of the locations that were closed during the order will open up," Hancock said.